twilio/autopilot-templates/readme.md

 Templates provide samples for creating Twilio Autopilot Bots, Actions, StyleSheets, and Functions.

 #### Bots
-A bot is a conversational application designed to simulate cionversation with human user using machine learning and natural language understanding.
+A bot is a conversational application designed to simulate conversation with human user using machine learning and natural language understanding.

 [Autopilot Assistants](https://www.twilio.com/docs/autopilot/api/assistant)